Your ultimate guide to B2B Growth Hacking!

 The bottom line, if you are going to implement growth marketing and doing rapid marketing experimentations, you need to be able to rely on data.
 You need to fail fast, and that is only possible when you are obsessed with data.

 Don’t just look at the data, but really try to understand the meaning behind that data.

 A successful growth hacker is always thinking about strategies to grow.
 Growth hacking is a mindset.
 This can partially be trained, but this mindset should really be ingrained in the DNA of a growth hacker.

 As Sean Ellis said: “A growth hacker is a person whose true north is growth”.
-Perhaps your true north is not growth yet, but at the end of this post, you’ll have a lot of ammunition to change course and start driving extreme demand for your business.
+Perhaps your true north is not growth yet, but at the end of this post, you’ll have a lot of ammunition to change course and start implementing demand generation strategies for your business.

 Remember that every company is different, especially in the B2B marketplace.
 There are so many different buyer personas, so strategies that worked at Company A, might not work at Company B.